molikkidd/molikkidd.github.io/index.md

 6. Distinguish between git and GitHub
     - git is a version control system
     - github is a social network built around git

 Basic git command line commands

+    - You can have public and private repositories.
+    - make sure you have an up to date github account with relevant information and no nicknames since it employers will be looking at it.

+things to look out for:
+people may have an issue with their git password login errors command not found

+## DAY 2 HTML & CSS

+a pull request is asking git hub to evaluate your code to see if its something you can add to the original code base....

+#### Making a pull request ####
+* click on pull request in the repository you're wanting data from.
+* create pull request

+HTML

+Their are many analogies when it comes to HTML but the best one that I think that applies are bones as in the bones of a building, the foundation, beams and rebar of your application.
+Adding different attributes to your HTML page will function the same ways as adding walls, windows and doors to your structure.

+When you are setting up your HTML page, you must set your  `<!DOCTYPE html>` Declaration so that the web browser knows what type of information it should be receiving. doctype is supported in all browsers and is a basic setting for HTML.